thePlatform/thePlatform-video-manager/README.md

 Stable tag: 1.2.2

 Manage your content hosted by thePlatform and embed media in WordPress posts.
+* This edition of the plug-in has been rebranded for MediaAMP.

 # == Description ==
 View your content hosted by thePlatform for Media and easily embed videos from your